ari-holtzman/do-llms-generalize-au2024/README.md

 ## Course staff
 Instructor: Ari Holtzman [contact](mailto:ariholtzman@uchicago.edu)

 Office hours: 1:30-2:30pm at Searle 213 on Tuesday or by appointment.
-(I'm out of office 10/8 and 10/24.)
+(I'm out of office 10/8).

 ## Logistics

-* Location and time: Tuesday and Thursday 3:30-4:50 at Ryerson 177
+* Location and time: Tuesday and Thursday 3:30-4:50 at **Ryerson 277 NOTE THAT THIS IS ROOM CHANGE, PREVIOUSLY WE WERE IN 177**
 * [Syllabus](syllabus.md) (Required reading!)
 * [Canvas](https://canvas.uchicago.edu/courses/59817)